Viva World Cup: 2014 Viva World Cup

 There were three bids for hosting privileges for the Viva World Cup of 2014; however with each of the bids, plans broke down.

 The first bidder was Sápmi in 2010 for Östersund.
 However, in 2013, Sápmi left for CONIFA, so those plans fell through.

 Afterwards, the Isle of Man's bid was found shortly after Sápmi's bid failed.
-However, the year they applied is unknown to us.
-However, the Isle of Man left the NFB for CONIFA as well; however the NFB claimed to want to restart that application again for a "pseudo European Championship" in 2015 (which, to our knowledge, never happened).
+However, the year they applied is unknown to the public.
+However, the Isle of Man left the NFB for CONIFA as well; however the NFB claimed to want to restart that application again for a "pseudo European Championship" in 2015 (which also seems to have never happened).

 The final bid was with Tatarstan in 2013–2014 for Kazan — where the anonymous intermediaries were requesting "improbable commission payments" in negotiations, and Andrei Rudakov (the person they were discussing with to make the tournament) had been summoned for embezzlement from the Neuchâtel Xamax Club, and "others".
 They cancelled the mandate, but the final nail in the coffin was "when the pseudo-organizers asked the NFB to conduct an intention-to-participate survey among its FA members and members of the non-FIFA scene".
-They tried to move the cup to Winter 2014, but they had ran out of time and they couldn't do so in time.
+They tried to move the cup to Winter 2014, but there was too little time, so they couldn't.
 So the 2014 edition of the Viva World Cup was cancelled.